dinisusanti/masterdegree-projects/Stochastic Process/README.md

 # Stochastic Process
-This course was lectured by Dr. Murnira Ismail and Dr. Nur Firyal Roslan.
+This course was lectured by Dr. Murnira Ismail and Dr. Rozita Ramli.